-Appeals
+N. Appeals

-All requests for appeal consideration must be submitted in writing to the specified appeals officer within five (5) business days of the delivery of the written investigation findings.
-Any party may appeal the findings and/or sanctions only under the following grounds:
+All requests for appeal consideration must be submitted in writing to the appeals officer within five (5) business days of the delivery of the written investigation findings.
+A Respondent or Complainant may appeal the findings and/or sanctions only under the following grounds: